 “Exactly,” encouraged Norah.
 “He'll try to move on.
 Please don't be angry with him.
 He feels guilty enough.”

-"I know," she said quickly, cutting him off, seeing as how he wouldn't be able to finish his sentence.
+“I know,” she said quickly, cutting him off, understanding that he wouldn't be able to finish his sentence.
 She knew what he was trying to say.
 She knew he wanted to say you're mine, but he didn't want to sound possessive.
 But it didn't seem that way to her, and she already knew she was his, just as much as he was hers.
-"Jamie, I know I did something stupid.
-Something that I can never apologize enough for or ever take back, but you have to know something.
-That no matter what I've done, I love you more than I can even begin to comprehend and I regret not using every moment of my being to tell you that."
+“Jamie, I know I did something stupid.
+Something that I can never apologize enough for or ever take back, but you have to know something: If I’m lucky enough for you to give me a second chance, then I’ll never leave you.
+I won’t think about breaking up with you.
+I learned from our time apart that nothing is better than being with you.
+And instead of shutting you out and leaving you when you’re going through a difficult time, I’ll be there and help you through it.
+I know your anger isn’t your fault; you just have to let me help you.
+You have to know that, no matter what I've done or considered doing, I love you more than I comprehend and I regret not using every moment of my being to tell you that.”

 “I know,” he said sweetly.

-"Be my girlfriend again," James suddenly blurted.
+“Be my girlfriend again,” James suddenly blurted.
 He had heard enough.
 Norah had proved her argument, and he agreed with her completely.
-They would always be.
 They had seen what life would be like without the other and knew it was better to be together despite recent problems than to live their life apart any longer.

-"Be my girlfriend again," he stated again.
-"I know now that what happened with you and Kiernan won't happen again, and I know you will always be faithful to me.
-And that's enough for me.
-Just knowing you love me is enough."
+“Be my girlfriend again,” he stated again.
+“I know now that what happened with you and Kiernan won't happen again, and I know you will always be faithful to me.
+And I know of my mistakes now, and I will never treat you in such a way again.
+I’ll be more aware of myself.
+I’ll control my anger and find myself again.
+I don’t need anything more than just knowing you love.”

 Harry sat at the kitchen table that night with Ginny and Albus.
 They were enjoying dinner despite the mutual silence.
 Harry and Ginny had tried to engage Albus in conversation, but ever since he had returned home for the evening, he had been unusually quiet.
 More so than he normally was.
 Harry and Ginny, though, did their best not to pester him about it and just let him be.
 Harry was just finishing up his meal when a gentle tapping came from the window nearest the sink.